How to Avoid Gum Disease

 What is Scaling and Root Planing?

 People with periodontitis tend to have deep gum pockets around teeth that get filled with plaque.
 During periodontal treatment, our dentist will be able to deep clean these pockets and smooth out your tooth roots.
-Not only does scaling and root planing remove plaque, but it also encourages receding gums to reattach to the teeth.
+Not only does scaling and root planing removes plaque, but it also encourages receding gums to reattach to the teeth.